 A venison chili recipe with a historic twist

-Teddy Roosevelt is known for many things: creating our public lands system, removing Indigenous peoples from their homelands, and refusing to kill a black bear after killing thousands of other animals across the world, thereby giving us our first movement towards recording what we would later come to know as the concept of “fair chase.”
+Teddy Roosevelt is known for many things.
+This includes creating our public lands system, removing Indigenous peoples from their homelands, and refusing to kill a black bear after killing thousands of other animals across the world.
+He began the movement towards what we would later come to know as the concept of “fair chase.”

 What Teddy is least known for may just be his 1903 venison chili recipe.

-Only recently discovered, Teddy’s venison chili recipe was carefully penned in one of his hunting journals.
+Only recently discovered, Teddy Roosevelt’s venison chili recipe was carefully penned in one of his hunting journals.
 “If it’s brown, it’s going down the hatch,” he wrote about the list of ingredients.
-Teddy was known for his grit and fortitude, so it should be no surprise that this ethos extended to his formidable palate.
-This is where Teddy and Hunt to Eat have something in common: we believe that one should use all of the parts of the animals that you harvest, including the hide, bones, and poop.
+Teddy was known for his grit and fortitude.
+It should be no surprise that this ethos extended to his formidable palate.
+This is where Teddy and Hunt to Eat have something in common.
+We both agree that one should use all of the parts of the animals that you harvest, including the hide, bones, and poop.

 The More You Eat, the More You Poop

-- ¼ lb poop (venison works best but rabbit would also work well)
+- 1/4 lb poop venison works best, but rabbit would also work wel

 - 2 tbsp cocoa powder